mkobuolys/dartpad-workshop-segmented-state/src/introduction/instructions.md

 }
 ```

-This way, you always have three different flows in your state at any given moment, hence it becomes easier to transform, combine and later observe them.
+This way, you always have three different flows in your state at any given moment.
+Hence, it becomes easier to transform, combine and later observe them.

-Now that we're familiar with the idea of **Segmented State Pattern**, let's move to the next step to review the initial code.
+In the next step, you will review the initial code of this workshop.